 So far on Madrid No Frills, we’ve been to Cuba, Colombia, Peru, Senegal, Syria, Iraq, China, India, Poland, Lebanon and – of course – Spain, and we’ve barely had to walk a mile to get there.
 Now we’re off to Russia and Ukraine, and all we’ve got with us is an empty shopping bag.

 Across the road from Atocha station’s taxi rank, you’ll find a small supermarket owned, run and frequented mostly by Ukrainians and Russians.
-There’s smoked cheese, smoked meat and smoked mackerel, along with plenty of preserves, pickles and tinned food.
+There’s smoked cheese, smoked meat and smoked mackerel, along with plenty of preserves, pickles, buckwheat and tinned food.
 Take a look for yourself in the photos below…

 In the back corner, there’s a small library of books, DVDs and Eastern European ornaments.
 This corner also doubles up as a post office, specifically for packages sent between Spain and Eastern Europe.